 in large cubes in $\RR^N,$ in a sense to be made precise.
-This analysis is crucial in the proof of Theorem \ref{t.sigma}.
-Taking inspiration from the cell formula \eqref{e.f0def}, we seek solutions to \eqref{e.eik} that ``connect'' the zeroes of $W.$ To be precise, for $\nu \in \mathbb{S}^{N-1}$ we seek solutions to \eqref{e.eik} which are such that $u(x) \to \pm 1$ as $ x\cdot \nu \to \pm \infty.$ The idea is to look for a solution to \eqref{e.eik} given by the ansatz
+This analysis is crucial in the proof of Theorem \ref{t.sigmarep}.
+Taking inspiration from the cell formula \eqref{e.f0def}, for $\nu \in \mathbb{S}^{N-1}$, we seek solutions $u$ to \eqref{e.eik} that ``connect'' the zeroes of $W,$ i.e., $u(x) \to \pm 1$ as $ x\cdot \nu \to \pm \infty.$ Consider the ansatz